Vocational training

 Cost

-Efling pays for the program for members who work in preschools and elementary schools.
-It is important to enter the payment code efling15 and click on "Add payment code to application"
+The union pays the course for members who work in play- and primary schools.
+It is important for the application that the payment code is entered efling15 and click á „Add payment code to application“

 Registration